Editorial Styling and Creative Direction

 - What is a trend?
 And how can we forecast fashion and lifestyle trends

 - Studio shoots with different technical lighting and photographic styles

 - Creation of a personal portfolio of fashion images showing your own styling and creative direction

-- You will leave the course with 3 copies of the printed 'zine and digital copies of all of the imagery you created on the course.
+- You will leave the course with an individual digital portfolio of work, and hi res files of all the imagery created on the course.